grimwiz/karakeep/apps/mcp/README.md

 - `--path` / `KARAKEEP_MCP_PATH`: change the base path for HTTP requests.
 - `--transport` / `KARAKEEP_MCP_TRANSPORT`: choose between `stdio` and
   `openapi`.
+- `KARAKEEP_MCP_DEBUG`: optional debug logging level for OpenAPI requests.

+Set `KARAKEEP_MCP_DEBUG=1` to print a concise log entry whenever Open WebUI issues a request or receives a response.
+Set the level to `2` for detailed logs that include the request payload (as provided by Open WebUI) and the structured JSON returned by the MCP server.
+The variable can be supplied via `-e` when running the Docker container.

 When running in OpenAPI mode, the server serves: